Which platforms will offer crypto ETNs?

 The Financial Conduct Authority (FCA) will lift the ban on the sale of cryptocurrency (crypto) exchange-traded notes (ETNs) to retail investors on 8 October.

 Retail investors are increasingly interested in crypto, but unless they want to open a wallet on a crypto exchange and hold cryptocurrencies directly, they are often forced into some form of proxy exposure.
-That has, in the past, crypto stocks like Strategy (NASDAQ:MSTR) (formerly MicroStrategy) become top stock picks for DIY investors.
+That has, in the past, seen crypto stocks like Strategy (NASDAQ:MSTR) (formerly MicroStrategy) become top stock picks for DIY investors.

 “Crypto ETNs open the door to more choice and diversification for UK investors,” said Alex Campbell, head of communications at FreeTrade.
 “They turn crypto from a fringe trade into a regulated tool for building resilient portfolios.
 The UK still lags other major markets in its crypto regulations but this change marks a welcome step forward.”